About

 A global framework for responsible ship chartering

-The Sea Cargo Charter provides a framework for aligning chartering activities with responsible environmental behavior to promote international shipping’s decarbonisation.
+The Sea Cargo Charter provides a framework for aligning chartering activities with responsible environmental behaviour to promote international shipping’s decarbonisation.

-The Sea Cargo Charter is a global framework for assessing and disclosing the climate alignment of chartering activities.
+The Sea Cargo Charter is a global framework for assessing and disclosing the climate alignment of chartering activities of charterers and shipowners.
 It establishes a common, global baseline to quantitatively assess and disclose whether chartering activities are in line with internationally adopted climate goals.
 Thus, it also serves as an important tool to support responsible decision-making.

-• on time and voyage charters, including contracts of affreightment and parceling, with a mechanism to allocate emissions from ballast voyages,
+• on time or voyage charters, including contracts of affreightment and parceling, with a mechanism to allocate emissions from ballast voyages,

 • for voyages carried out by dry bulk carriers, chemical tankers, oil (crude and product) tankers, and liquefied gas carriers,